 Five hundred miles later, chasing the sun, they reached Spain and caught a ferry for the Balearic Islands, halfway to Africa.
 This was dictator Francisco Franco’s Spain and for Americans abroad, it was incredibly inexpensive which, of course, was one of the reasons Bob and Julie were there.
 For thirty dollars a month they rented a villa overlooking the Island of Majorca’s popular swimming beach.
-Other American friends moved into the area and enjoyed life where the local Champagne was 50 cents a bottle and life was good.
+Other American friends moved into the area and enjoyed life where the local Champagne was fifty cents a bottle and life was good.
 And, since the islanders’ language was a mixture of Italian, French and Spanish, they managed to communicate easily.

-The following spring, Bob and Julie took a ferry to Valencia and motor-scootered northward to Madrid where they again enjoyed the lovely exchange rate that enabled them to have a nice downtown apartment for the equivalent of $30 a month.
+The following spring, Bob and Julie took a ferry to Valencia and motor-scootered northward to Madrid where they again enjoyed the lovely exchange rate that enabled them to have a nice downtown apartment for the equivalent of thirty dollars a month.
 Bob was writing for local magazines in Spain and England while sending home travel articles to American magazines.
 Julie got a secretarial job at the U.S. Torrejon Air Base in Madrid and the couple spent the next three-and-a half years living and traveling through Spain and other countries in Europe.

 While in Madrid, Bob met an American in the Air Force who wanted to go to North Africa to find a fortified mountain in Tunisia where his brother had fought a major battle.
 On April 1, 1959, Julie and the other man’s wife drove Bob and his friend to the outskirts of Madrid with their backpacks and they hitchhiked and boated to Majorca, then to Marseille, then to North Africa on a ship with the French Foreign Legion.
 Finally, they found and climbed Hill 609 and returned to Madrid a month later.
 The trip cost each of them $100 and Bob’s story appeared in magazines and books he wrote.
 When they were in Tunisia, people seeing them in their rough army clothes and beards waved and called “Castro!” because they looked like Fidel Castro’s ragtag bearded Cuban soldiers.
 No one ever guessed they were Americans.